rubygarage/rubygarage.github.com/slides/trailblazer/operation.markdown

 ## Flow control

-When you run an operation like Memo::Create.(), it will internally execute its circuit.
+When you run an operation like this, it will internally execute its circuit.
 This simply means the operation will traverse its [railway](https://fsharpforfunandprofit.com/rop/) (or pipe), call the steps you defined, deviate to different tracks, and so on.

 An operation provides three DSL methods to define the circuit: `step`, `pass`, and `fail`.